Onion

 Onion grading at the Centre for Agroecology, Water and Resilience, England, using a manually-operated sorter

-In 2021, world production of onions and shallots (as green produce) was 4.6 million tonnes, led by China with 19% of the world total, with Mali, Japan, and South Korea as secondary producers.[69]
+Onions are a widely cultivated crop, in quantity second only to tomatoes.[79]
+In 2021, the top global producers of onions were China, India, the United States, and Turkey.[80]
+In 2022, world production of onions and shallots (as green produce) was 5.0 million tonnes, led by China with 17% of the total, and Mali, Angola, and Japan as secondary producers.[78]

 Storage

-Cooking onions and sweet onions are better stored at room temperature, optimally in a single layer, in large mesh bags in a dry, cool, dark, well-ventilated location.
+In the home, cooking onions and sweet onions are best stored at room temperature, optimally in a single layer, in large mesh bags in a dry, cool, dark, well-ventilated location.
 In this environment, cooking onions have a shelf life of three to four weeks and sweet onions one to two weeks.
 Cooking onions will absorb odours from apples and pears.
-Also, they draw moisture from vegetables with which they are stored which may cause them to decay.[59][70]
+Additionally, they draw moisture from vegetables with which they are stored which may cause them to decay.[67][81]

 Varieties